The Lothians Unveiled

 The site is guarded by ancient sanctuary stones lying in a three kilometre square sanctuary area surrounding the Preceptory called refuge stones this made the Preceptory, a refuge for locals and pilgrims.
 Interestingly one of the stones shows the Patriarchal Cross, also known as the Cross of Lorraine, which predated the use of the Maltese Cross by the Hospitaliers.
 There is also an ancient neolithic stone in Torphichen, connected to Cairnpapple Neolithic site, showing its long history.

-After a stop for a delicious lunch, we move on to our final destination the atmospheric Abercorn Church.
+After the morning of exploration time for a trip on a beautiful stretch of water in a traditional canal boat, it is a wonderful way to relax and enjoy the scenery.
+We then move on to our final destination the atmospheric Abercorn Church.
 Set just above the shores of the Firth of Forth, it feels ancient before you even step in the church.
 The earliest records of the site are a visit from St Ninian in the late 400s and then later as a monastery in the 7th century founded by Lindisfarne Priory and the earliest parts of the present building date back to the 12th century.
 The graveyard contains many early gravestones which are fascinating to explore.
 The place has a very special feel to and Grahame will help explain this important ancient site from a geomatic perspective.
 To finish your day take a beautiful walk through yew groves and native trees down to the edge of the Firth of Forth with commanding views to Blackness Castle, which featured in the series Outlander.

 This is a fascinating day tour where you will gain insight into these places of power from a very different perspective from what the guide books tell you!
 We look forward to seeing you.